dterstege/PAW/README.md

   - The second line sets the date in a dd, mm, yyyy format (in the above example, the date is October 31, 2023)
   - Code can now be flashed to the PAW system
  - #### 2.2 Accessing and Analyzing Data ####
-   - PAW data can be accessed directly through the WHEEL.CSV file on the MicroSD Card.
+   - PAW data can be accessed directly through the output CSV files on the MicroSD Card.
+   - A new file will be generated on each day (*added in PAW, v2*)
    - Each line in this file will contain a timestamp denoting at which point each wheel rotation occurred, at 1/100th of a second resolution.